 You can go to mediation on your own or get help from family, friends or another support person.
 You can also bring your own lawyer, but there is no need to do so.

 How to prepare for mediation?

-Human rights law tries to put people back in the same place they would have been, but for the discrimination or harassment.
-The law is not meant to punish people who have discriminated or harassed you.
+Human rights law tries to put people back in the same place they would have been before the discrimination or harassment.
+The law is not meant to punish the people who have discriminated or harassed you.

 The Complainant should prepare a written proposal in advance of the mediation.
-A proposal says what the Complainant is looking for to resolve the complaint.
-For help on writing a proposal use one of our Forms.
+The Proposal Form will let the Respondent know what the Complainant needs to happen to resolve the complaint.

-- I need a specific accommodation, such as a new desk at work, a ramp in my apartment building or time off work for a religious reason
+- The Complainant needs a specific accommodation, such as a new desk at work, a ramp in their apartment building or time off work for a religious reason.

-- I want to stay at my job.
-I need my harasser to be moved from my immediate work area or I need my employer to make sure they comply with the Human Rights Act
+- The Complainant wants to stay at their job.
+They need the harasser to be moved from their immediate work area or they need the employer to make sure they comply with the Human Rights Act.

-- I want to find another job and move on.
-I need an apology or a letter of reference
+- The Complainant wants to find another job and move on.
+They need an apology or a letter of reference.

-- I am looking for money to compensate me for injury to my dignity, feelings and self-respect (general damages)
+- The Complainant is looking for money to compensate for the injury to the dignity, feelings and self-respect (general damages)

-- I lost money or had to spend money on certain items, such as lost income, increased rent or moving expenses (special damages)
+- The Complainant lost money or had to spend money on certain items, such as lost income, increased rent or moving expenses (special damages)

 The Respondent may respond to the proposal in advance of the mediation.
 Or the Respondent may want to discuss it at the actual mediation.

 Before the mediation starts, the parties sign an agreement to participate in mediation.
 The agreement sets out the rules of mediation, the process to be followed and the role of the mediator.
 The parties agree to listen to each other and be respectful.
 Anything discussed at mediation is confidential.

 The goal of mediation is to resolve complaints quickly and amicably.